 We’ve put together a DIY bar hop guide to help you get your drink on.
 Please remember to pace yourself and always use a designated driver.
 There are so many fun options to try, why not divide your trip into two nights and rotate responsibilities?

 308 Main St., LaGrange

 Whatever you do, don’t miss Wild Leap Brew Co.
 Take the brewery tour and enjoy samples of their wide variety of craft beers as you walk around.
 It’s a great way to spend the afternoon and learn a bit about the art of beermaking from some of the best—and that isn’t an exaggeration!
 Wild Leap was voted Best New Brewery in the U.S. for 2019 by USA Today Readers’ Choice 10Best List.
 Known for some whimsical flavors, like the beermosa blend, Creamsicle Double IPA and World Peach, so you’ll definitely expand your repertoire of taste here.
 When you discover your new favorite, kick back out on the patio and enjoy some music – maybe even play a round of cornhole.
 There are often food trucks parked nearby so you can grab a bite to eat, or order food from one of the nearby restaurants Downtown and enjoy!

 700 Lincoln St., LaGrange

 Beacon Brewing Company is a great first stop if only for the fact that they offer a mean brunch.
 The Bloody Marys are spicy and good, especially served with pork belly and eggs benedict.
 The brewery focuses on experimental Bavarian-style beers to complement the unique menu.
-When you pair it with the chef’s Asian-Southern fusion cuisine, you’ve got quite the unexpected, international house of flavor here.
+When you pair Beacon’s beer with the chef’s Asian-Southern fusion cuisine, you’ve got quite the unexpected, international house of flavor here.

 124 Bull St., LaGrange